ucgis/GeoConnect/_resources/cleaning-messy-data.md

   - "Recognize and correct common data quality issues that can affect GIS mapping and analysis."
   - "Prepare and format tabular datasets according to GIS data structure requirements."
 next_steps:
-  - label: "My data is clean"
+  - label: "Does your data need to be cleaned?"
     type: resource
-    ref: ingest-data
+    ref: cleaning-messy-data
-  - label: "I want to join two or more datasets"
+  - label: "Is you data already clean?"
     type: resource
-    ref: table-join
+    ref: ingest-data
 ---
 <nav class="breadcrumbs">
   <a href="{{ '/' | relative_url }}">Home</a>